 Minding the Gap

-Museum Galleries Scotland, Inequalities: Bridging the Gap
+Museum Galleries Scotland, Inequalities: Bridging the Gap2017

 I was one of two keynote speakers for this event conference hosted by the sector’s professional body.
 The purpose of this year’s MGS conference was, for the first time to focus on the work that Scottish museums were doing to address inequalities.